nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Monday 1-May-2023

+Worked through another iteration of Quicksort.
+Some corner-cases still failing (actually, corner-cases are good now its the golden path that won't pass).
+Seems like a large enough value at the end of the input array won't get moved far enough to the left.
+Will debug again on another day.

+At some point I need to start figuring out how to use anonymous method and lambdas in Java.
+I have no problem using lambdas in Java when I see documentation showing usage, but it has yet to materialize without assistance.

 ## Sunday 30-Apr-2023

 Continued working on Quicksort algorithm in between other projects.
 So far this second attempt seems close, although it feels like cases where inputs have duplicate values might fail completely.
 Once I finish off the core logic, refactoring code to the new implementation plan will begin, in tandem with regular unit test executions to guide the refactoring process.